pangnima/Java-Service-Tree-Framework-Frontend-Web/README.md

 reserves the right to change the license of future releases.
 Wondering what you can or can't do?
 View the [license guide](https://adminlte.io/docs/license).

 ### Legacy Releases
-AdminLTE 1.x can be easily upgraded to 2.x using [this guide](https://adminlte.io/themes/AdminLTE/documentation/index.html#upgrade), but if you intend to keep using AdminLTE 1.x, you can download the latest release from the [releases](https://github.com/almasaeed2010/AdminLTE/releases) section above.
+AdminLTE 1.x can be easily upgraded to 2.x using [this guide](https://adminlte.io/themes/AdminLTE/documentation/index.html#upgrade), but if you intend to keep using AdminLTE 1.x, you can download the latest release from the [releases](https://github.com/ColorlibHQ/AdminLTE/releases) section above.

 ### Change log
-**For the most recent change log, visit the [releases page](https://github.com/almasaeed2010/AdminLTE/releases) or the [changelog file](https://github.com/almasaeed2010/AdminLTE/blob/master/changelog.md).** We will add detailed release notes to each new release.
+**For the most recent change log, visit the [releases page](https://github.com/ColorlibHQ/AdminLTE/releases).** We will add detailed release notes to each new release.

 ### Image Credits
 - [Pixeden](http://www.pixeden.com/psd-web-elements/flat-responsive-showcase-psd)